Golden Spike National Historical Park UT

 Directions:

 Golden Spike National Historical Park is 32 miles west of Brigham City, Utah.
-Travelers on I-15: use exit 365 and drive west on Utah 13 and 83 through Corinne (follow brown directional signs) to Golden Spike Drive.
+NB travelers on I-15: use exit 365 and drive west on Utah 13 and 83 through Corinne (follow brown directional signs) to Golden Spike Drive.
 Turn left and follow signs to the visitor center (8 miles).
-Southbound travelers on I-84: use Howell exit 26 and drive south on Utah 83 (follow brown directional signs) to Golden Spike Drive.
+SB travelers on I-84: use Howell exit 26 and drive south on Utah 83 (follow brown directional signs) to Golden Spike Drive.
 Turn right and follow signs to the visitor center (8 miles).
 Lat/Long 41.617410,-112.550986

-For more details ›
+For more details ›Address/Contact:

 6200 North 22300 West